WebAssembly/design/AstSemantics.md

 ## Accessing the heap

-Each heap access is annotated with the *Memory type* of the location being accessed and the presumed alignment of the incoming pointer.
+Each heap access is annotated with a *Memory type* and the presumed alignment of the incoming pointer.
 As discussed previously, loads may include implicit zero- or sign-extension and stores may include implicit truncation.